CashBack & Accounting

 That being said, we've encountered various approaches that brands have taken.
 Here are a few observations:

-• Prepaid Visa Cards: Some brands classify CashBack selected as prepaid Visa cards as part of their sales and marketing expenditures.
+• Prepaid Award Cards: Some brands classify CashBack selected as prepaid award cards as part of their sales and marketing expenditures.
 These are fixed expenses for the brand, and are directly tied to acquiring a customer.
 This can be advantageous because it moves from contra revenue (for discounts) to operating expenses.
 With this designation, there are no balance sheet implications.

 • Brand gift cards: Brands typically follow the same strategy that they use for other Brand gift cards issued